BrianWendt/meetup-venues/readme.txt

 == Installation ==

+1. Upload 'plugin-name.php' to the '/wp-content/plugins/' directory,
+1. Activate the plugin through the 'Plugins' menu in WordPress.

 After installing and activating this plugin, you will need to provide your Meetup.com API key.

 Your key can be acquired here: https://secure.meetup.com/meetup_api/key/